Back to Living Real Change

 She made one of the decisions that likely saved Scott’s brain function.
 “We needed to cool his body down immediately, so we induced hypothermia.”

-Piedmont is one of very few hospitals nationwide to use “cold therapy” to preserve cognitive function in patients with cardiac arrest.
+Piedmont is one of the very few hospitals nationwide to use “cold therapy” to preserve cognitive function in patients with cardiac arrest.
 Called Arctic Sun®, the system pushes cold fluids through hollow pads that hug the patient’s body to lower body temperature and diminish the potential for neurologic damage that often occurs when blood flow is restored.

 The system essentially paralyzed Scott’s body and induced a coma.
 His body temperature would remain at a cool 93 degrees for the next 24 hours.
 “Scott’s heart and lungs were completely failing,” says interventional cardiologist Vivek Rajagopal, M.D.
 “The only way to sustain his life was to put him on extra-corporeal membrane oxygenation, or ECMO.”